LLNL/CompilerGPT/README.md

 The `llmtools` branch contains a C++ library that factors out basic elements of interacting with LLMs.
 This library provides a clean interface for creating conversation histories, appending prompts, querying LLMs, and processing responses.
 A test driver (`test-llmtools.bin`) demonstrates simple usage of the library.

+### Robustness

+The current implementation uses a fail-fast approach when handling malformed LLM responses:
+- If the response is invalid JSON, the parser throws an exception and the application terminates
+- If the JSON is valid but the expected response field is missing, it throws a `boost::system::system_error`
+- The logging system captures these exceptions to aid in diagnosis

+Future improvements could include:
+- Schema validation before accessing JSON fields
+- Graceful degradation (marking responses as invalid while continuing execution)
+- Retry mechanisms with back-off for HTTP 5xx errors
+- Size and content validation guards

+For more information on when to use this library compared to other C++ interfaces for LLMs, see [LLMTools Usage Guidelines](docs/llmtools-guidelines.md).

 ---

 ## Badges